bluebear94/cy05/README.txt

 Information
 -----------

 * This game runs on Touhou Danmakufu PH3.
-Version .1pre6 is prepackaged here.
-Just run "cy05tr.exe".
-* As of 0.05tr, only the first five stages are released.
-* Due to personal and emotional issues from the Japanese translator, the Japanese language pack is not yet fully updated.
-We apologize for the inconvenience.

 Resource Credits
 ----------------